ImroBr/phamwiki/draft_ETA.md

 The term "Event Tree" was first introduced during the WASH-1400 nuclear power plant safety study circa 1974.

-## Underlying systems
-Possible underlying system or system predecessor of current hazard analysis

 ## Variations
 Specific variations or successions of main hazard analysis method.

 ## Application
-ETA is mostly used in:
 Popular safety study fields wherein ETA is used:
 * Nuclear power plants
 * Spacecrafts